Our competition is structured into a semi-final and a final.

 If you would like to sponsor a prize, please get in touch via email.

-Imperfect Pointes is our sustainable dancewear supporter and we are so happy that they will be supporting Ballet Grand Prix again in 2024.
+Imperfect Pointes is our sustainable dancewear supporter and we are so happy that they will be supporting Ballet Grand Prix.
 All dancewear and tights are consciously-made in the UK using fabrics made from recycled plastics.

-We are so pleased that Freed of London is supporting us this year again, by offering 5 pairs of pointe shoes to a winner in the mid and senior categories and a prize voucher for the pre and junior categories.
+We are so pleased that Freed of London is supporting us this year again, by offering 1 pair of pointe shoes to a winner in the mid and senior categories and a prize voucher for the pre and junior categories.
 The winners will be able to get their pointe shoes fitted at their store in London, Covent Garden.

-Crystal Pointe is supporting the 'Artistry Prize', by gifting a Tiara.
+Crystal Pointe is supporting a prize by gifting a Tiara.
 Crystal Pointe will also be present with a pop-shop at our final where you will have the opportunity to purchase lovely ballet gifts and souvenirs such as headdresses, decorative pointe shoes, teddies and hair accessories.

-We are pleased to announce that Rimbaud is our official photographer for our final in 2024 and is supporting this year's 'Best Male performance' by awarding a 30-minute studio photoshoot.
+We are pleased to announce that Rimbaud is our official photographer and videographer for our final and is supporting a prize by awarding a 30-minute studio photoshoot.